Allegheny-Computer-Science-100-S2020/cs100-S2020-inclass-starter/README.md

 ## Project Feedback

-Students who wish to receive feedback on their work for this laboratory assignment should first open an issue on the issue tracker for this GitHub repository, giving an appropriate title and description for the type of feedback that you would like the course instructor to provide.
+Students who wish to receive feedback on their work for this in-class programming assignment should first open an issue on the issue tracker for this GitHub repository, giving an appropriate title and description for the type of feedback that you would like the course instructor to provide.
 After creating this issue, you will see that GitHub has created a unique web site that references this issue.
 To alert the course instructor to the fact that the issue was created and that you want feedback on your work, please send it to him by a Slack direct message at your earliest convenience, bearing in mind that the in-class programming projects have more informal deadlines for completion.
 After the instructor responds to the issue, please resolve all of the stated concerns and participate in the discussion until the issue is closed.